SECRET-GUEST/windows_link_reader/README.md

 ## ⛔ Limitations

-- This is not a full implementation of every possible Shell Link feature (for example, many ExtraData blocks are ignored).
+- This is **not a full implementation** of the Microsoft Shell Link specification.
+  - Many `ExtraData` blocks and advanced Shell features are intentionally ignored.

+- Windows **shell-only targets** are out of scope:
+  - Control Panel items
+  - Windows Store apps
+  - Virtual folders (e.g. `::{GUID}`)
+  - These links have no meaningful Linux equivalent.

-- Opening is best-effort:
+- Path resolution is **best-effort by design**:
-  - `open_with_desktop()` launches the system opener but does not wait for it.
-  - A desktop environment may behave differently depending on configuration.
+  - Automatic mount detection relies on heuristics and scoring.
+  - Ambiguous matches are intentionally rejected to avoid opening the wrong location.

-- Some paths may not be resolvable without a correct mapping file or an existing mount.
+- A correct mapping file or an existing mount may be required for:
+  - removable drives
+  - network shares
+  - uncommon filesystem layouts

+- `open_lnk` delegates opening to the desktop environment:
+  - `xdg-open` (Linux) or `open` (macOS) is called and not awaited.
+  - Final behavior depends on the user’s desktop configuration.

+- GUI interaction (assistant dialogs, notifications) depends on optional tools:
+  - `zenity`, `kdialog`, `notify-send`
+  - If unavailable, the tool falls back silently to non-interactive behavior.

 ---